Introducing the QBCC's photo licence cards | Queensland Building and Construction Commission

 • poses significant risks to consumers and community safety with potential substandard and or defective work.

-We've compiled a list of frequently asked questions for those licensees who have been engaged to participate in the trial, and also some handy information for home owners who will begin seeing different versions of valid licence cards in circulation.
+We've compiled a list of frequently asked questions for licensees and also some handy information for home owners who will begin seeing different versions of valid licence cards in circulation.

 Licensee FAQs